brycewray/hugo-site/content/posts/2022/02/static-tweets-eleventy-hugo/index.md

 [^1]:	As noted in that article, I borrowed heavily on [Sia Karamalegos](https://sia.codes/)’s article, “[Faster YouTube embeds in Eleventy](https://sia.codes/posts/lite-youtube-embed-eleventy/),” which explained how to use the [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) package for better YouTube embeds.

-[^2]:	For all I know, *everybody* who entered got something.
-I can assure you there was nothing special about my code entry.
-But, hey, all I wanted was some Cloudflare swag, and the amount I received was a pleasant surprise.

-[^3]:	In the interest of full disclosure, I’ll note that any Twitter-based image — including the avatar — that’s included with a static tweet does include a Twitter cookie, but **no** trackers, according to the StartPage Privacy Protection extension I run on both the Chrome and Firefox browsers.
-Whether that’s suitable is up to you.
+[^cookieNote]:	In the interest of full disclosure, I’ll note that any Twitter-based image — including the avatar — that’s included with a static tweet does include a Twitter cookie, but **no** trackers (according to the StartPage Privacy Protection extension I was running on both the Chrome and Firefox browsers as of this post's original publication date.
+Whether that’s suitable is up to you).
 If it’s not, but you’d still like to use one of the shortcodes explained in this post, you could hide each image by using `display:none` in your CSS.
 This would keep the browser from downloading either the image or its cookie.

 [^4]:	To find any tweet’s ID number, just look at its URL.
 It’s the last part of the URL, after `/status/`.